 OPPORTUNITIES AND CHALLENGES IN THE MONTRÉAL OFFICE MARKET: IS IT HEADING TOWARDS TENANT FAVOURABLE CONDITIONS?

-René Demers, Associate Vice President, Real Estate Financing, National Bank
+René Demers, Associate Vice President, Real Estate Financing, National Bank of Canada

 Lyne Roy Payette, Vice President, Commercial Mortgages, Desjardins Asset Management

 Robert St-Pierre, Assistant Vice President, Québec, First National Financial LP